pogata0210/Intermediate_Android_Development_Project_Week_Kickoff_Part2/README.md

 Remember: Simpler and working is better than fancy and unfinished.

-**This app will be better than the competitive because they will be no add and unlimited access to music through the app and the web.
+**This app will be better than the competitive because they will be no ad and unlimited access to music through the app and the web.